schwink/android-recipies/README.md

 - Use backStackEntry.toRoute<T> to get destinations
 - To pass complex arguments, use a helper class like SerializableJsonNavType

+# Screens

+- Each screen in the app has a root component which starts with a androidx.compose.material3.Scaffold
+- Screens use ViewModels and delegate their asynchronous suspend work to viewModelScope

 # Style

 - Use Material Design v3 androidx.compose.material3